 she had the privilege of working with Latino children and families as an early literacy specialist.
 Jasmin is a 2nd Story performer and adores that tribe.

 Fusing her love of performance with the need for raising social consciousness she uses theater for social justice.
 Jasmin is a Theater of the Oppressed practicioner, an interactive technique created by the Brazilian theater director, writer and activist Augusto Boal.
 Using this very physical technique that is based in critical dialogue and action Jasmin works with youth and adults alike to find solutions to real life problems, create a space for dialogue around issues of conflict and create art that speaks to the needs of today’s world.
+Co-Founder of The Workers Resistance Theater where we use theater to amplify low wage worker voices.

 Photo: Jazmin Corona Photography